anthonydanger/blog/source/articles/2015-06-11-file-attachments-in-angular.markdown

 ##Secure downloads
 By now we should be able to create and edit file attachments.
 Allowing users to download them securely requires an additional step.
-We will do things similarly to how [ThoughtBot recomends] (https://github.com/thoughtbot/paperclip/wiki/Restricting-Access-to-Objects-Stored-on-Amazon-S3).
+We will do things similarly to how [ThoughtBot recommends] (https://github.com/thoughtbot/paperclip/wiki/Restricting-Access-to-Objects-Stored-on-Amazon-S3).
-The first thing we will do is define a method in our controller to generate a secure download url for the resource.
-To do this we'll use a method provided by Paperclip thatcreates a hard-to-guess expiring downloadable url for the resource.
+First we will define a method in our controller to generate a secure download url for the resource.
+To do this we'll use a method provided by Paperclip that creates a hard-to-guess expiring downloadable url for the resource.

 ```ruby
   def file_attachment_url